akuniutka/bank-api/README.md

 - to get an account balance,
 - to deposit money to an account,
 - to withdraw money from an account,
+- to get an operations history for an account,

 via REST API.